 Retrieve Email DNS records using PowerShell

 I have been doing a lot of Exchange on-prem to Exchange Online migrations over the last few years, and because of that, I use mxtoolbox.com a lot for querying MX, SPF, DMARC, and DKIM records.
 Wouldn't it be convenient to get a simple overview of those records in a PowerShell function?
 This blog post will show you how 🙂

 Retrieving all cmdlets and help URLs from the new Microsoft Graph API modules

 Things are changing...
-The Azure AD and MSOL modules will be getting a deprecated status, this was initially set for June 2022 and now that has been postponed until after December 2022.
-You need to start updating scripts, be prepared for that.
-In this blog post, I wanted to show you a way to collect all the new cmdlets and show their description, synopsis (A brief summary), and the help URL for more information.
+The Azure AD and MSOL modules will be getting a deprecated status.
+This was initially set for June 2022 and postponed until after December 2022.
+It would be best if you started updating scripts, be prepared for that.
+In this blog post, I wanted to show you how to collect all the new cmdlets and their description, synopsis (A summary), and the help URL for more information.

-We have all been there, you're working on something (Microsoft Endpoint Manager for example) and things don't work like they are supposed to.
+We have all been there, you're working on something (Microsoft Endpoint Manager, for example), and things don't work like they are supposed to.
 Strange errors, you're starting to doubt yourself...
-And then you see something in your newsfeed (Twitter, LinkedIN, etc.) that there's an issue and that Microsoft is working on it...
-You lost a few hours troubleshooting your issue, wouldn't it be nice to get notified when starting PowerShell if there's an issue that you should be aware of?
+And then you see something in your newsfeed (Twitter, LinkedIn, etc.) that there's an issue and that Microsoft is working on it...
+You lost a few hours troubleshooting your issue.
+Wouldn't it be nice to get notified when starting PowerShell if there's an issue you should be aware of?
 This blog post will cover just that 🙂

-There are many licenses you can add to your 365 tenant, but it's difficult to get a good overview of all users with their assigned licenses and what each license plan contains.
-I wrote a PowerShell script for that, it outputs all the users with their assigned SKU (Short for Stock-Keeping-Unit, but in Microsoft terms a license SKU predefines all the properties of a license, including Product/Version/Features) in a CSV file.
+You can add many licenses to your 365 tenant, but getting a good overview of all users' assigned licenses and what each license plan contains is challenging.
+I wrote a PowerShell script for that, and it outputs all the users with their assigned SKU (Short for Stock-Keeping-Unit, but in Microsoft terms, a license SKU predefines all the properties of a license, including Product/Version/Features) in a CSV file.